Trail to Eagle Scout

 Ordering Cakes

-When ordering a cake for your Scout’s Court of Honor, the bakery will request a trademark release to use any trademarks of the Boy Scouts of America (Eagle Scout emblem, Fleur de Lis, etc.).
+When ordering a cake for your Scout’s court of honor, the bakery will request a trademark release to use any trademarks of Scouting America (Eagle Scout emblem, Fleur de Lis, etc.).
 Please contact Gina Sherrill by email or by phone at (317) 813-7065.
 You will be asked for:

 1. Name and address of the bakery